godot-escoria/escoria-demo-game/docs/api/ESCMovable.md

 #### Parameters

 - angle: Angle to test
-- interval : Array of size 2, containing the starting angle, and the size of interval
+- interval: Array of size 2, containing the starting angle, and the size of interval
   eg: [90, 40] corresponds to angle between 90° and 130°